SkillsFundingAgency/das-public-sector-reporting/README.md

 ##### Publish the databases

-Repeat these steps for:

-1. SFA.DAS.PSRService.Database

 Steps:

-* Right click on the db project in the solution explorer
+* Right click on the db project in the solution explorer (SFA.DAS.PSRService.Database)
 * Click on publish menu item
 * Click the edit button
 * Select Local > ProjectsV13
-* Add the project name in again as the Database name (i.e. SFA.DAS.EAS.Employer_Account.Database)
+* Add the project name in again as the Database name (i.e. SFA.DAS.PSRService.Database)
 * Click publish

 ##### Add configuration to Azure Storage Emulator